Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 <img alt="Index Diminishment Formula" src="assets/diminishment point.png" style="display: block; margin-left: auto; margin-right: auto;">
 </picture>

+In `tiny` you can synthesize any diminishment point on the fly by providing a measurement (which implicitly provides the pattern interval and width as one variable) -

+    let 𝑚 = A pattern measurement

+    tiny.Synthesize.Diminishment(𝑚, 𝑛) // Synthesizes diminishment interval 𝑚 across an 𝑛-wide index

 I'm not sure how much more proof one would need - this appears to be a fundamental _law_ of binary indexes =)

 _Far_ more importantly, however, we just executed the standard process of synthesis: using _starting conditions_